mauerlaeufer/parser_c_89/Readme.md

 I forced curly braces around the if/else conditionals by forcing a compound_statement instead of a statement, which solves this.
 In theory we could also follow the C89 standard (Which apparently suggests "that an else block is associated with the nearest if"), but this was an easy and reasonable solution since lalrpop doesn't allow ambiguous grammars.

 => The implemented grammar in this project is a unambiguous version of the (slightly altered) C89 specification.
+In the end, I learned a lot about C itself and a little bit about how smart people write grammars for programming languages.

 ## Errror Handling
 Some error handling is provided by the parser-generator and the lexer.
 It is able to give hints regarding wrong syntax and tokens.